What is Diamond Clarity?

-- – A knot is an exposed crystal breaking the diamond surface.
+- Knot is an exposed crystal breaking the diamond surface.

-- – A natural is a leftover section of the rough diamond skin that is left unpolished.
+- Natural is a leftover section of the rough diamond skin that is left unpolished.
 Usually, naturals are on the girdle and are often mistaken for chips.
-Triangular marks called trigons help to identify them as naturals.
+Triangular marks called trigons help to identify them as the naturals.

-- – A nick is a small chip on a girdle or facet.
+- Nick is a small chip on a girdle or facet.

 - – White or transparent polish lines left on the surface after polishing can be easily removed, usually without losing weight.
 A “drag line” is a deep single polish line.

-- – A pit is a minute opening on the stone’s surface, usually mistaken for a pinpoint or a speck of dust.
+- Pit is a minute opening on the stone’s surface, usually mistaken for a pinpoint or a speck of dust.

-- – Wavy skin is a transparent rippled texture resulted from polishing a facet against the grain.
+- Wavy skin is a transparent rippled texture from polishing a facet against the grain.

-- – Extra facets are usually added to remove a flaw located close to the surface.
+- Extra facets are usually added to remove a flaw close to the surface.
 Additional facets are usually located next to the girdle, where they are less visible.

-- – Rough girdle is a grainy patch on the bruted girdle left unpolished during faceting.
+- Rough girdle is a grainy patch on a polished girdle left unpolished during faceting.

 When external forces deep in the earth’s crust have caused a diamond crystal to grow unevenly, its internal structure is shifted, forming a linear or wavy pattern.
 The result is similar to heat waves visible when hot and cold air mix.
 Usually transparent, the graining can be reflective or opaque.